 It may seem like the hardest thing to do right now, but you’ll feel your strength and confidence seeping right back into you the very instant you put your foot down for the first time.

 If you can’t deal with it yourself, get help from a family member or an organization for abused victims.
 But don’t just put up with it.
 After all, patience or unconditional love won’t change an emotionally abusive lover.
-Only a firm reply will!
+Only firmly walking out of the door will!

-These 21 signs of emotional abuse will help you decipher if you’re being abused and taken for granted in your love life.
-And if you do see these signs, speak about it with your lover or with a friend.
-It’ll be your first step towards a much better future!
+These signs of emotional abuse will help you decipher if you’re being abused and taken for granted in your love life.
+And if you do see these signs, realize you deserve so much more and put the steps in place to walk away.